Machinery Directive: CE Marking

 Following the proposal by the Commission, the Machinery Directive was adopted by the European Parliament and the Council, after consulting the Economic and Social Committee, according to the co-decision procedure set out in Article 251 of the EC Treaty (now referred to as the ordinary legislative procedure in Article 294 of the TFEU).

-We support local and international manufacturers going through the Directive methodology in order to make their machinery compliant with the 2006/42/EC.
+We support local and international manufacturers in the preparation of all the aspectss of the Technical File of their machinery or production lines.
+We help you understanding the correct interpretation of the various Harmonised Technical Standards and we support you in going through the Directive methodology in order to make your machinery compliant with the 2006/42/EC.

-On the basis of the EN 12100 and together with the manufacturer engineers we do a risk analysis of the machine and list possible modifications in order to make the machine itself compliant with the risk level dictated by the Directive.
+On the basis of the EN ISO 12100 and together with the manufacturer engineers we do a risk assessement of the machine and we list possible modifications in order to make the machine itself compliant with the risk level dictated by the Directive.